A Love Story

 The brain tumour - a love story

 It’s not all bad.
 I remind myself that riding a stationary bike hard for 30 minutes is good by almost any measure.
 I get daily head massages, which temporarily relieves the constant fog I’m in.
 And having my wife race upstairs to bring tissues down so that I can blow my perpetually running nose is gratifying if not memorable.
 I am reminded constantly, of the progress I am making, though it doesn’t feel like it.
-I am reminded I’m a walking miracle when what I want is normality, although the definition of what normal is is being continually redrafted. that I am still physically unstable, it requires hard work most of the time, to stay upright.
-I can’t just get up from sitting down, it requires thought, some considerable effort, and usually two or three attempts to raise myself.
+I am reminded that I am, purportedly, a walking miracle, when what I want is normality, although the definition of what normal is is being continually redrafted.
+I am still physically unstable, it requires hard work most of the time, to merely stay upright.
+I can’t just get up from sitting down, it requires thought, some considerable effort, a bit if planning and usually two or three attempts to raise myself.

 I have gone from having my left arm being completely unusable to its being somewhat usable, I can move it, which is more that can be said about it a couple of months ago.
 I can hold a glass but I wouldn’t put money on my being able to prevent it from falling to the floor.

 As for walking, it’s improving slowly but a 2 kilometre walk exhausts me, my left leg starts to tire to the point of physical embarrassment (my embarrassment, mind you).
 It was all I could do, this past weekend, to get home, after running an errand and buying milk.
 I was knackered.